 All the characters of Le Pï¿½re Noï¿½l est une ordure (Santa Claus is an asshole) die: one is shot half-way through the play, the others die at the end when the depressive upstairs neighbor who's been trying to get help all night finally gives up and blows up the whole building.
 The ending was changed for the big screen adaptation, which makes for funny conversation when someone who's only seen the play talks to someone who's only seen the movie.

-PDQ Bach's "half-act opera" The Stoned Guest kills off its four principal characters (In a production whose cast consists of four people and a dog) in a minute and a half: Donna Ribalda strangles Carmen Ghia to death.
+Music: P.D.Q.
+Bach's "half-act opera" The Stoned Guest kills off its four principal characters (In a production whose cast consists of four people and a dog) in a minute and a half: Donna Ribalda strangles Carmen Ghia to death.
 In revenge, Don Octave tries to stab Donna Ribalda, but she dodges and he is Hoist by His Own Petard.
 Il Commandatoreador draws a pistol and fells Donna Ribalda in one shot, but he then succumbs to an overdose of alcohol.
-Then all four of them inexplicably get better and sing a happy finale.
+Then, due to Executive Meddling, all four have an Unexplained Recovery so they can sing the happy finale.

 The show Urinetown: The Musical ends with the rebels, led by the villain's daughter avenging the death of the Protagonist and throwing the Big Bad off a building.
 Unfortunately, it turns out the "evil" measures the villain had taken to ensure water conservation really were the only sensible choice.
 Everyone, save for the secretary Mr. Mc Queen who moves to the Amazon, ends up dying slowly of dehydration whilst singing a gospel of how the only water they need is inside them.
 Yeah, it's not.